rte-france/l2rpn-baselines/docs/DeepQSimple.rst

 This file serves as an concrete example on how to implement a baseline, even more concretely than the "do nothing" baseline.
 Don't expect to obtain state of the art method with this simple method however.

+An example to train this model is available in the train function :ref:`Example-deepqsimple`

 Exported class
 --------------